dotnet/docs/docs/standard/microservices-architecture/docker-application-development-process/docker-app-development-workflow.md

 - `microsoft/dotnet:2.1-aspnetcore-runtime-nanoserver-1709` \
   Targets: .NET Core 2.1 runtime-only on Windows Nano Server

-But, if you specify the same image name, even with the same tag, the multi-arch images (like the aspnetcore image) will use the Linux or Windows version depending on the Docker host OS you are deploying, as shown in the following example:
+But, if you specify the same image name, even with the same tag, the multi-arch images (like the `aspnetcore` image) will use the Linux or Windows version depending on the Docker host OS you're deploying, as shown in the following example:

 - `microsoft/dotnet:2.1-aspnetcore-runtime` \
   Multi-arch: .NET Core 2.1 runtime-only on Linux or Windows Nano Server depending on the Docker host OS